de-simone/NN2ST/README.md

 # NN2ST
 Two-Sample Test with Nearest Neighbors Density Ratio Estimation

 NN2ST is a Python code to perform Two-Sample (a.k.a.
-Homogeneity) test of two samples using the method of density ratio estimation with Nearest Neighbors.
+Homogeneity) test of two data samples using the method of density ratio estimation with Nearest Neighbors.

 ## Get Started